Wuhui2024/CAU-T2T-Goat/README.md

 ### The scripts for the T2T genome assessment (the directory: genome assessment)
 QV: Evaluating genome QV and completeness based on short reads
 SDs: genome segments duplications(SDs) identification and filtering
 Methylation: Calling CpG methylation sites using HiFi reads and ONT reads respectively
+PURs: Identification and compositional analysis of PUR regions
+mapping: Reads alignment and coverage calculation

+### The scripts for the SNP calling (the directory: SNP calling)

+### The scripts for the population analysis (the directory: population)
+Population structure analysis includes PCA, ADMIXTURE, and NJ tree
+population selection analysis includes the calculation of Fst and XPCLR

+### The scripts for the SV calling (the directory: long_reads_SV_calling)
+SV calling and merging.

 ## Using the polish pipeline and the scripts related to the assembly and analysis of T2T-goat1.0, please consider the followed citation.